-In response to this finding, during the course of the experimental period, we identified all surfaces and objects through which T could spread in the facility, and improved the sterile isolation protocol to reduce the spread of the dried T gel.
+In response to this finding, during the course of the experimental period, we identified all surfaces and objects through which testosterone could spread in the facility, and improved the sterile isolation protocol to reduce the spread of the dried testosterone gel.
 This protocol included using a bleach-alcohol solution to thoroughly clean keyboards, computer mice, chair backs, displays, and all doorknobs after each session and asking subjects to carefully wipe their hands with a wet tissue before collecting each saliva sample.
 New pens were used for each session, and all previously used pens were removed from the testing area.
 Clipboards and other miscellaneous objects that participants did, or could, interact with were cleaned, and an aerosol “air sanitizer” that bonds to VOCs (volatile organic compounds) was sprayed into the air.
-Following the adoption of this strict sterilization protocol, we found a drastic reduction in incidence of high T samples in the pre-treatment measurements, to a total of five participants out of 58 in the following four sessions (sessions 14–17).
-Each regression analysis was replicated for robustness with exclusion of abnormal T samples and results are virtually unchanged (see Robustness checks below).
+Following the adoption of this strict sterilization protocol, we found a drastic reduction in incidence of high testosterone samples in the pre-treatment measurements, to a total of five participants out of 58 in the following four sessions (sessions 14–17).
+Each regression analysis was replicated for robustness with exclusion of abnormal testosterone samples and results are virtually unchanged (see Robustness checks below).

 Experiment 2.
-As expected, we found significant post-treatment differences between groups with respect to T between treatment conditions: logged post-treatment T group mean T levels = 8.00 pg/ml SD = 1.27; logged placebo group mean T levels = 5.33 pg/ml, SD = 0.73; two-sided t-test: P < 0.001, t(396) = 22.14.
-There were no significant differences in baseline T concentrations in pre-treatment T levels: logged T group mean T levels = 5.3 pg/ml, SD = 0.88; logged Placebo group mean T levels = 5.4 pg/ml, SD = 0.85; two-sided t-test: P = 0.49, t(394) = 0.69 (See manuscript Figure 1 and Table S2b).
+As expected, we found significant post-treatment differences between groups with respect to testosterone between treatment conditions: logged post-treatment testosterone group mean testosterone levels = 8.00 pg/ml SD = 1.27; logged placebo group mean testosterone levels = 5.33 pg/ml, SD = 0.73; two-sided t-test: P < 0.001, t(396) = 22.14.
+There were no significant differences in baseline testosterone concentrations in pre-treatment testosterone levels: logged testosterone group mean testosterone levels = 5.3 pg/ml, SD = 0.88; logged Placebo group mean testosterone levels = 5.4 pg/ml, SD = 0.85; two-sided t-test: P = 0.49, t(394) = 0.69 (See manuscript Figure 1 and Table S2b).
 Also, there were no differences in cortisol measures between treatment groups: testosterone group mean logged cortisol = 0.95 ng/ml, SD = 0.71; placebo group logged cortisol meaN = 0.91 ng/ml, SD = 0.71; two-sided t-test: P = 0.51, t(395) = 0.66 (see dataset S2).

 Digit Ratio Measurements

-The ratio of second (index) finger length to fourth (ring) finger (abbreviated 2D:4D) is considered a proxy for prenatal T exposure (Manning 2011), although this hypothesis is still under debate (e.g., (Valla and Ceci 2011)).
+The ratio of second (index) finger length to fourth (ring) finger (abbreviated 2D:4D) is considered a proxy for prenatal testosterone exposure (Manning 2011), although this hypothesis is still under debate (e.g., (Valla and Ceci 2011)).

 Experiment 1.
 Participants’ 2D:4D were measured by two independent raters using hand scans and digital calipers.
 Correlation between the two raters was 0.95 and if measures differed by over 5%, the participants were flagged and remeasured.
 The right-hand digit ratio was not calculated for one subject due to a broken finger, and he was therefore excluded from all analyses that used the right-hand digit ratio as a control.

 Correlation between the digit ratios of the left and right hands was 0.64, P < 0.0001 (Table S6a).
 The two treatment groups did not differ with respect to left-hand 2D:4D (t(240) = 0.57, P = 0.57), and the average of two hands (t(239) = 1.48, P = 0.14).
-A slightly lower (i.e., more “masculinized”) right-hand 2D:4D was identified in the T group (T group meaN = 0.943, placebo group mean = 0.953, t(240) = 2.27, P = 0.024—corrected P-value threshold should be 0.05/3 = 0.017, which is not met).
+A slightly lower (i.e., more “masculinized”) right-hand 2D:4D was identified in the testosterone group (T group meaN = 0.943, placebo group mean = 0.953, t(240) = 2.27, P = 0.024—corrected P-value threshold should be 0.05/3 = 0.017, which is not met).
 Digit ratio had no impact on RMET scores as shown by regression analysis.